-[24:07] That’s really the case but people don’t spend the time thinking about the rationale enough.
+[24:07] I think that’s rarely the case, but I think people don’t spend the time thinking about the rationale enough.
 That needs to be front and center about, “What are the benefits to the students?
 What are the benefits to the classroom?
 How is this helping me achieve X goals?”

 [24:46] I’m definitely trying to look at teaching them principles of how to evaluate the tools they’re using and looking at what is the difference between the data and sources we’re using versus these tools, to analyze and maybe visualize them.

-[25:06] Lastly, this is a pet peeve of mine, just like design.
+[25:06] Lastly from that, this is a pet peeve of mine, just like design.
 An ugly website just kills me.
 I want to throw my phone at the wall.
 It doesn’t do it for me.
-Just trying to find tools that really let you do what you want with them, that have enough flexibility, and also have some eye to design.
+Just trying to find tools that really let you do what you want with them, that have enough flexibility and also have some eye to design.

 Derek: [25:56] Are there other tools that you’ve either used or you find really interesting that you’re thinking about using at some point in time?

-[26:20] The fun thing with those is oftentimes, the end point you get to is…not that it isn’t great to use them, but you often end up with actually pretty robust critique of what you’ve created, which I actually like to end at that point, because it helps the students see these things not as flat or uncritical tools or websites or whatever form they come in but something that all sorts of interpretive choices went into.
+[26:20] The fun thing with those is oftentimes, the end point you get to is…not that it isn’t great to use them, but you often end up with an actually pretty robust critique of what you’ve created, which I actually like to end at that point because it helps the students see these things not as flat or uncritical tools or websites or whatever form they come in, but something that all sorts of interpretive choices went into.
 That’s really great.

 [26:47] I’d like to do some Wikipedia more, just because my students use it so uncritically.
 Just getting them to realize how constructed that is would be really cool.
-I’d also love to get into…I may even try to integrate this, but some of the augmented reality or maybe 3D printing, microprocessor, computing stuff, a lot of the maker culture would be really cool.
+I’d also love to get into…I’m not even sure I’d integrate this, but some of the augmented reality or maybe 3D printing, microprocessor, computing stuff, a lot of the maker culture would be really cool.